 Overall it was a good choice for our family and I would stay there again for future visits.

-Day 2: Zion to Vegas
+Day 2: Zion National Park to Las Vegas

 We woke up early, around 5:30am.
 We planned to stay on Eastern time for most of the trip to make it easy to return back home.

 The Best Western had complimentary breakfast starting at 6:00am.
 It was a typical hotel breakfast and a great start to our day.
 I was hoping to see the sunrise but it was a bit cloudy and chilly.
 It even snowed a little on the mountains during the night.

 I had been watching the weather and prepared us with hats, gloves, and coats.
 I did not purchase any hiking gear because we were doing easy hikes during our visit.
 I did pack extra shoes because the trails were a bit muddy at times.

 We packed up the car, checked-out of our hotel, and entered Zion park around 7:15am.
 The shuttle was not running during the week so we were allowed to drive through and park at our stop for the morning.

 We decided on the Riverside Walk because it was easy and paved most of the way.
 It follows along a river and ends at the start of the Narrows.

 The Riverside Walk is great for families because there are not many drop-offs or cliffs to worry about and it is mostly paved.
 You can also walk on the paths or along the river.
 We did the paths one way and the river the other way.